About Leah May Interior Design

 From an early age, it was apparent Leah had a natural talent for interiors and furniture layout as she would rearrange her room two or three times a year.
 Being from a small town in Ohio, she, her parents and three older sisters would vacation to Atlanta to visit family almost every summer.
 Leah fell in love with the city’s history and architecture and finally made her way to the big city of the south, where Leah earned an Associate of Arts degree in Interior Design from Bauder College.
 While Leah considers her design aesthetic to be an eclectic mixture of rustic farmhouse and French provincial styles with a slight touch of industrial, she doesn’t let that cloud her vision when working with clients.
 She prides herself on really listening to her clients to ensure they feel their voice is being heard and their style is manifested.
 Leah resides in Brookhaven with her husband, Mike, and sweet chorkie (Yorkie/Chi mix), Penelope.
 She loves fashion design as much as interiors and her relaxed yet chic style mirrors her interior design aesthetic where she believes comfort is key.
-Leah also enjoys spending quality time with family and friends.

 FUN FACTS About Leah Meyer Perez

 I don’t think design should be taken too seriously so I love adding at least one quirky, out of the box, piece to a space.
 I like to push my clients’ comfort zone just a little.